cryobry/installjrmc/README.md

 1. Download the script

 2a.
 Install or update MC (the script will ask for your sudo password to install packages):
-`./install_MC_fedora.sh 25.0.16` (where 25.0.16 is the current Debian AMD64 version)
+`./install_MC_fedora.sh 25.0.41` (where 25.0.41 is the current Debian AMD64 version)

 2b.
+If no version number is specified the script will try to scrape Interact for the latest MC version

+2c.
 If beta version, the script will prompt for the beta team password

 3. (Optional) Install your .mjr license:
   `mediacenter25 /RestoreFromFile YOURMEDIACENTER23MJRFILE.mjr`